STUDY

 Present continuous tense is also known as present progressive tense.

-For instance, a boy says, ‘I am drinking water’.
-This means that the action (of drinking water) is being done exactly at the time when he is speaking about it.
+A boy says, “I am drinking water.”
+This indicates that the action of drinking water is happening at the very moment he is speaking about it.

 Structure of Sentence: